The Anti-Procrastination Sheet

 Then I charted predicted difficulty and satisfaction vs. actual experience.
 Here’s how it looked:

-The chart explains how deeply I was dreading to re-write my resume to fit a new format.
-I didn’t know that was specifically the step I most feared before I wrote out the chart.
-I just knew that I flatly wanted to avoid a whole re-write.
-I’ve been using the same resume since I graduated college, and I was reluctant to try something new.
+The chart illustrates how deeply I wanted to avoid re-writing my resume to fit a new format.
+I didn’t know that was the specific step I feared most until I wrote out the chart.
+I had been using the same resume since I graduated college, and I was reluctant to try something new.

-However, when I actually started looking at other resume formats, I was excited to find one that would do a better job highlighting my transferable skills and record of delivering client satisfaction in a wide variety of industries.
-Apparently, the task wasn’t nearly as dreadful of an experience as I predicted.
+When I actually started examining other resume formats, I was excited to find one that would do a better job highlighting my transferable skills and work accomplishments.
+Apparently, the task wasn’t going to be as dreadful as I predicted.
 My fear of re-writing my resume content was blinding me to the fact that I simply needed the right resume format at my disposal.
-Once I found that, finishing the task was incredibly easy.
+Once I found that, finishing the task was painless.

 In total, it took me less than an hour and a half to create a stellar final version of my resume that is sure to get me the results I want.
 Sure, The Anti-Procrastination seems like more work than necessary, but I’ve certainly wasted more than an hour and a half procrastinating on getting my new resume done.
 The Anti-Procrastination Sheet was actually worth the effort.
 Give it a try, and you may be surprised by what’s been stopping you.